 Squirrel Caching 101

 Squirrels at our study sites will be assigned uniquely colour coded eartags.
-We ask the community to participate by reporting observations of tagged squirrels to our iNaturalist project.
-These reports can be made either on the iNaturalist website, or through an associated android or apple mobile app.
+We ask the community to participate by submitting observations of tagged squirrels.
+These reports can be made right here on our site, or through twitter, using #citiscisquirrels.

 Observations of the same squirrel may submitted at whatever frequency participants would like (i.e. multiple observations of the same squirrel can be submitted within a single day).